 - Bromine Check (50 strips)

-- Bacteria: bacteria test strips for pool & spa detect E.coli, Pseudomonas and many other forms of bacteria in water and provide a result within 15 minutes
+- Bacteria (10 tests) and Bacteria (2 tests): bacteria test strips for pool & spa detect E.coli, Pseudomonas and many other forms of bacteria in water and provide a result within 15 minutes

 - Total Dissolved Solid (50 strips)